vrokad/build-guide/topic/k2c-qli-build-ga/build_own_config_cli.rst

 Build your own configuration
 -----------------------------
-To build your own configuration, you must compile the build for default machine configuration and compile the LE.QCLINUX.2.0 image with your own MACHINE and QCOM_SELECTED_BSP parameter values.
+To build your own configuration, you must compile the build for default machine configuration and compile the LE.QCLINUX.2.0 image with your own MACHINE and DISTRO parameter values.

 When compiling a software image other than ``LE.QCLINUX.2.0``, ensure that you also compile both the software product and ``LE.QCLINUX.2.0`` in the same order.
 For example, if you compile ``BOOT.MXF.1.0.c1``, ensure that you also compile the software product (such as ``QCM6490.LE.1.0``) and then ``LE.QCLINUX.2.0``.